-K. Tax Credits for Growing Businesses (Article 3J) (This Article is repealed effective for business activities that occur on or after January 1, 2014).
+K. Tax Credits for Growing Businesses (Article 3J)

-Guidelines for these credits are available by clicking on the following:
+This Article expired for business activities that occurred on or after January 1, 2014.
+Eligible taxpayers may continue to take remaining installments and carryforwards of prior year credits by completing the applicable Form NC-478 series form.
+For more information, see the following: